A Guide to Protecting Your Information & Privacy While Traveling

 While you are on vacation, consider taking the below measures to keep yourself protected on the move:

 Icon image representing a device broadcasting as a hotspotKeep in mind that public Wi-Fi networks and hotspots are not secure, so anyone can potentially see what you are doing on your device while you’re connected.
+Avoid connecting to public Wi-Fis as much as possible, but if you must, connect your device to a VPN.

 Icon image representing mobile location being turned offTurn off Wi-Fi, GPS, and Bluetooth on your gadgets when you’re not using them.